-The first thing that strikes you on a trip to Zagreb is the quality of the city’s architecture.
-This is 18th and 19th Century opulence at its best, full of imposing stone structures resplendent with arches, columns and exquisite decorations.
-However, if you want to see where it all started, head to the Stone Gate, Zagreb’s medieval entrance to Gradec Town.
-A medieval counterpart to the Gate is Lotrščak Tower, which offers sweeping 360-degree views of both the upper and lower towns.
-To make your trip between the two towns of Zagreb, use the nearby funicular railway the shortest cable car in the world only 66 meters long, and has been transporting the citizens of Zagreb between the Upper and Lower Towns for the last century.
+If you want to see an early example when you first travel to Zagreb, head to the Stone Gate, Zagreb’s medieval entrance to Gradec Town.
+A medieval counterpart to the gate is Lotrščak Tower, which offers 360-degree views of both the upper and lower towns.
+To make your trip between the two towns of Zagreb, use the nearby funicular railway.
+This is the shortest cable car system in the world, at only 66m long, and has been transporting the citizens of Zagreb between the Upper and Lower Towns for the past century.